crrdlx/crrdlx/README.md

 **Hive General** - a community chat for Hive at https://chat.peakd.com/t/hive-116655/0 How to join at: https://hivegeneral.netlify.app/hivegeneral

-The **HiveWiki** is just what is sounds like...a wiki for the Hive blockchain.
+The **HiveWiki** - https://hivewiki.vercel.app is just what is sounds like...a wiki for the Hive blockchain.
 Anyone can learn about Hive or edit the wiki.

 **LUV** - I created LUV.
 Well, I made the LUV token.
 The goal is to spread love around the Hive blockchain.
 Read about the LUV token at https://hive.blog/@luvshares and the LUV market (where you can buy LUV) at Hive-Engine or TribalDex.

 **HBIT** - Hivebits (HBIT) blends Hive's blockchain and Bitcoin's ethos.
 Your effort = your reward.
 You can "mine" HBIT simply by replying with !hivebits or !HBIT.
 Try it here, right now, by using either command in a reply/comment...you'll earn HBIT.
 [Read about HBIT](https://peakd.com/hive/@hivebits/about).

 **Wusang:Isle of Blaq** - [Wusang](https://peakd.com/@wusang) is the Worlds Ultra Simple Asset Numbers Game.
 It runs on Hive, gives away tokens, and has stories of pirates and ghosts.
+There is also a hidden treasure of ecash sats waiting to be found.

 For **Hive-Engine** tokens, there's the [HEconverter](https://heconverter.on.fleek.co/) to jump between prices/values of H-E tokens, Hive, and USD.
 There's also the [Tip Token Calculator](https://hivetiptokens.on.fleek.co/) which shows how much a Hive tip/engagement is currently worth.